Musical Theatre

 This module is designed to combine elements of learning from across the degree together, including creative devising, directing and dramaturgy, the implementation of dance skills to create choreography, acting, singing, as well as the industry module.
 Students will form small companies to engage in a process of experiential guided learning to gain experience in forming a company and making work.
 The module synthesises this practical focus with exploring certain business and funding models to provide deeper understanding of the infrastructure of the theatre industry.
 The aim is to give students the confidence to create similar work beyond the degree as a means of creating meaningful employment.

-- Technique and Repertoire (Showcase)- 30 Credits
+Technique and Repertoire (Showcase)- 30 Credits

 This module continues training and further develops technical skills in acting, voice, choreography and dance, while simultaneously expanding student knowledge of repertoire and styles.
-The module aims to allow students to develop high-quality performance materials for online show reels etc., while also better preparing them for live auditions and movement calls.
+The module aims to allow students to develop high-quality performance materials for online showreels, while also better preparing them for live auditions and movement calls.
 With a focus on employability, this module aims to guide students to develop material through the holistic development of skills and repertoire modelled into performances for a digital showcase which could be presented to agents.
-Students are encouraged to take ownership of their material and to be involved in the process through research, rehearsal, performance and postproduction to produce a high-quality finished product which will capture the essence of them as a performer.
+Students are encouraged to take ownership of their material and to be involved in the process through research, rehearsal, performance and post-production to produce a high-quality finished product which will capture the essence of them as a performer.

-- Dissertation
+Dissertation

 This module will provide students with the opportunity to plan and implement an individual piece of written research.
 Students will be required to submit a research proposal for consideration before moving to supervised learning.
 The result of this individual research project will be a written document of 8,000 – 10,000 words.